eeveere/CortexWeave/README.md

 # CortexWeave

-CortexWeave v0.3 is a local-first context substrate for coding agents and harnesses.
-It indexes registered workspaces, keeps explicit memory with durable provenance, and returns bounded, explainable context packets through a CLI and MCP over stdio.
+CortexWeave v0.4 is a local-first context substrate for coding agents and harnesses.
+It indexes registered workspaces, keeps explicit memory and a durable structural code graph with provenance, and returns bounded, explainable context packets through a CLI and MCP over stdio.

 It is not an agent harness.
 CortexWeave does not invoke reasoning models, execute tools, or orchestrate agent loops.
 A harness such as Crush decides when